New Jersey Estate Planning: The Difference Between a Conservatorship and a Guardianship

 Although most guardianship petitions go through the legal system quickly, there are instances when the appointment of a guardian may be challenged.
 Sometimes, an individual might object to guardianship and claim that they are able to manage their affairs without the help of a guardian.
 In other cases, another family member may file a petition to become a guardian and claim that the other individual seeking to be appointed as the guardian is not the best person for the role.

-These cases can be emotionally complex and involve litigation.
-Protracted litigation is not the best option for anyone.
+These cases can be emotionally difficult and involve litigation.
+Protracted litigation is not the most advantageous option for anyone.
 Our lawyers at Matus Law Group can work with your family and help you to find a fair and mutually agreeable solution to these kinds of issues.
 If a compromise is not possible outside of litigation, we are ready to help you get the matter resolved.

 The Matus Law Group has years of experience in helping families deal with conservatorship and guardianship matters.
 Our team of guardianship lawyers in New Jersey understands the importance of having skilled legal advice during these difficult times.
 We may be able to help.
 Contact us today to schedule a consultation with our top-rated guardianship lawyers.

-Speak with a Caring New Jersey Needs Attorney Today
+Speak with an Experienced New Jersey Attorney Today

 For years, the Matus Law Group has been assisting New Jersey residents in establishing guardianships and conservatorships for their loved ones.
 We also contest guardianships and conservatorships when necessary.
 Additionally, our firm can provide advice on other potential options, such as special needs trusts and powers of attorney.
 For immediate assistance, please contact our firm at (732) 785-4453.